UPDATE: The most recent and updated version of this article is here.

 Black Hawk and Central City used to be quaint little mining towns but they have been taken over by casinos so I generally skip all of that.
 If you decide to drive the whole route the Central City Opera House is a historic building worth seeing and the “Face on the Bar Room Floor” of poetic fame is in the Teller House Bar in Central City.

 This is a BLM fee area.
 If you have a Golden Eagle Passport that includes BLM sites or a Golden Age Passport it will get you in.
 If not, you will pay a small fee to get in.
-A Golden Age Passport is free to anyone 62 or over.
-If that is you, order one before your trip.
+A lifetime passport for seniors is just went up to $80 and will get you in to any national park or BLM area for as long as you live (or until you lose the card or the government changes the deal).

 On the road around Brainard Lake there is short drive to a parking lot for the trail to Long Lake.
 It is well worth the 5 minute walk on level ground.